Saturday 5th February 2022

 - Athletes can only be named and compete in (1) team for each relay event

-- Relay Championship entries close on a date designated by the TLAA.
+- Relay Championship entries close on Sunday 30th January 2022.

-- Relay entry payments must be received by the TLAA Office in accordance with the timeframes set by the Director responsible for Competition.
+- Relay entry payments must be received by the LATas Office in accordance with the timeframes set by the LATas

-- The entry process for Centres will involve the nomination and names of ‘Complete Teams’, ‘Composite Team’ and also the nomination of ‘additional athletes’ to be entered in each gender/age group.
+- The entry process for Centres will involve the nomination and names of ‘Complete Teams’, ‘Composite Teams’ and also the nomination of ‘additional athletes’ wishing to be entered in each gender/age group.

 - Centres can nominate multiple ‘Complete Teams’ per gender/age group.